darkhz/invidtui/README.md

 - While specifying the **force-instance** option, it is recommended to input just the instance name, remove the "https://" prefix if present.
 If the instance url is not valid, invidtui will automatically choose another valid instance.

 - The **search-channel**, **search-playlist** and **search-video** options are meant to be used individually.
 Make sure the search queries are properly quoted.

+- The **token** and **token-link** options have to be used along with the **force-instance** option.

+## Authentication
+In order to use authentication-based features, like viewing and managing user feed, playlists and subscriptions, an account needs to be registered with a specific Invidious instance and a SID/token has to be generated and used.
+Authentication can be done either via the dashboard or the command-line.

+A **SID** is a base64 encoded text, that is automatically generated when you register an account with an invidious instance.
+To get your SID, you can go to your instance's token manager (for example `https://y.com.sb/token_manager`) and copy the text that is on top of a red background.
+This is currently the recommended authentication method.

+ A **token** is a JSON text, that has to be explicitly generated after verification from the instance.
+To get your token, either :
+- Copy and navigate to the link shown in the dashboard if you are authenticating within invidtui, or ,
+- If authenticating via the command-line, type `invidtui --force-instance <instance name> --token-link`, copy and navigate to the displayed link.

+Once the page loads, press 'OK' and wait for the page to stop loading.
+Then copy the session token displayed on the webpage.

+Once the SID/token is obtained, do either of the following methods to complete authentication:
+- If authenticating via the dashboard, paste the copied text into the input box and press Enter.
+If the token is valid, feed, playlists and subscriptions should be displayed.
+- If authenticating via the command-line, type `invidtui --force-instance <instance name> --token <copied text>`.

+The token should be saved in your config directory.
+You can then type `invidtui --force-instance <instance name` and the saved token associated with the instance will be automatically loaded.

+The above mentioned steps can be performed for multiple invidious instances.

 ## Configuration file
 Generally, invidtui will work out-of-the-box, with no configuration required.<br />